openactive/OpenActive.NET/README.md

 ```

 ### OpenActiveSerializer.SerializeList<T>(List<T> obj)
-Returns the JSON-LD representation of a list of JsonLdObject.
+Returns the JSON-LD representation of a list of `JsonLdObject`.

 ```C#
 var concepts = new List<Concept>